microsoft/WindowsProtocolTestSuites/TestSuites/RDP/Client/docs/RDP_ClientUserGuide.md

 	All color rules above should be selected when viewing logs in MMA except for the **RDP_Decrypted** and **TLS_Decrypted**.
 When the RDP test suite using Standard RDP Security **RDP_Decrypted** color rule should be selected and when Enhanced RDP Security (TLS) is used **TLS_Decrypted** should be selected.

-### Capture traffics using Microsoft Message Analyzer
+### Capture Traffic using Microsoft Message Analyzer
 After configuring Microsoft Message Analyzer, you can follow below steps to capture traffics.

 * Open **File****New SessionLive Trace**, in the **ETW Providers** add the **Protocol-Test-Suite** provider to capture messaged dumped by test suite.
 If you also want to capture data on the wire, **Microsoft-Windows-NDIS-PacketCapture** provider should also be selected.
 At last click start to capture traffics using that trace configuration.